Rehabilitation Center Specialty Services and Programs

 - Neurosurgery: Specializing in the diagnosis, surgical intervention and treatment of a variety of diseases and conditions of the central nervous system.

-- Neurology: Specializing in the diagnosis and treatment, and follow-up care for children who have suspected or confirmed neurological disorders.
+- Neurology: Specializing in the diagnosis and treatment for children who have suspected or confirmed neurological disorders.

 - Physical Therapy: Evaluation and treatment services, with the overall goal to obtain the optimal level of independence by restoring movement, mobility, and function.
 Treatment plans may include working on functional mobility (getting out of bed, getting to a chair, walking) and strengthening and stretching trunk and leg muscles.